jmholzer/imgur-download/README.md

 # Imgur Image Downloader

-This project is a Python script that enables you to download images from Imgur galleries based on a given tag.
+This project is a Python script that enables you to download tagged images from [Imgur](https://imgur.com/).

 ## Download Modes